Getting Set up w/ Fire on your Mac

 No special setup is required for Island development, per se.

-You need to have Google Chrome installed to run and debug WebAssembly projects from within Fire.
+You need to have Google Chrome or another Chromium-based browser installed to run and debug WebAssembly projects from within Fire.
 To debug Windows or Linux projects, you will need to connect to a Windows PC or VM via CrossBox 2 over SSH.

 - Installing Google Chrome (for Debugging WebAssembly Web Modules)